 A High-Value Next Step: TEAM’s Contamination Control Audit

 TEAM offers a low-disruption contamination control audit designed specifically for EV battery manufacturing and dry-room operations.
 The goal is simple: connect environmental reality on the floor to the yield, safety, and throughput results leadership cares about.
+The assessment includes:- Review of dew-point logs and moisture-event patterns

 - Analysis of particle trends and airflow behavior